mbmehran/COVID-19_MarkovMonteCarlo/README.md

 ### This is oversimplified model yet :
-- Network with static connections: connections are fixed and new connection cannot be created.
+- Network with static connections: connections are fixed and new connections cannot be created.
 - no limit in number of people in self-isolation
 - no limit in number of people under recovery (unlimited capacity for healthcare system)
 - ...

 #### Disclaimer:
-Please note that our model is a rough/oversimplified representation of such outbreak and to draw any solid conclusion and measurements for policy maker more sophisticated model is needed.
-However, our model able shows critical feature of infectious disease outbreaks such as covid-19.
+Please note that our model is a rough/oversimplified representation of such outbreak and to draw any solid conclusion and measurements for policy makers, a more sophisticated model is needed.
+However, our model is able to show critical features of infectious disease outbreaks such as covid-19.